thejefflarson/whisperer/README.md

 And run:
 `kubectl apply -f sync.yaml`

-Hot diggedy dog, your secrets are synced accross namespaces!
+Hot diggedy dog, your secrets are synced across namespaces!

 Just Look at the `target` and `target2` namespaces!
 You have secrets that mirror the secret you created:
 ```